 Procedure:

-1. Preparation
+1. Preparation and Handling of the Gown and Gloves

 1.1 Conduct all preparation for the operating room (OR) prior to scrubbing in.
 This includes wearing the appropriate scrub attire, face mask, shoe covers, and protective eye gear.

 1.2 Retrieve a surgical gown and gloves.
 A nurse or surgical technologist can help with sizing.